vict0rsch/faenet/docs/source/getting-started/index.rst

 Model forward for Frame Averaging
 ---------------------------------

-``model_forward()`` aggregates the predictions of a chosen ML model (e.g FAENet) when Frame Averaging is applied, as stipulated by the Equation (1) of the paper.
+:meth:`~faenet.fa_forward.model_forward` aggregates the predictions of a chosen ML model (e.g FAENet) when Frame Averaging is applied, as stipulated by the Equation (1) of the paper.
 INded, applying the model on canonical positions (``fa_pos``) directly would not yield equivariant predictions.
 This method must be applied at training and inference time to compute all model predictions.
-It requires ``batch`` to have pos, batch and frame averaging attributes (see [docu](https://faenet.readthedocs.io/en/latest/autoapi/faenet/fa_forward/index.html)).
+It requires ``batch`` to have pos, batch and frame averaging attributes.

 .. code-block:: python